Respect

 Capacity strengthening

-Through its Workplace Program, RISE Respect promotes gender equality and cultivates more equitable relationships and attitudes among women and men in global supply chains, which ultimately help prevent violence and harassment in the workplace and in intimate relationships.
+Respect and safety are fundamental for a workplace where people thrive and business can flourish.
+Through its Respect workplace program, RISE improves relationships and attitudes among workers in global supply chains to help prevent violence and harassment in the workplace and in intimate relationships.

 Market transformation

-RISE’s objective is to provide a safe space for brands, suppliers, and worker representatives to reflect on business practices and compliance approaches and define mutually agreed-upon strategies for prevention and remediation of GBVH.
+RISE provides a trusted space for brands, suppliers, and worker representatives to reflect on business practices and define strategies to prevent and remediate violence and harassment in the world of work.

 Influencing

-RISE Respect supports alignment with existing legal frameworks and aims to generate new evidence to help inform progressive public policies on combating GBVH and ensuring women workers’ voices are heard.
-RISE supports the idea of bringing these various stakeholders together to co-create, exchange learnings, and examine ways to take meaningful action on GBVH.
+RISE’s Respect program supports alignment with existing legal frameworks and generates new evidence to inform public policies on combating violence and harassment and ensuring workers’ voices are heard.
+RISE brings brands, suppliers, workers’ representatives and lawmakers together to co-create, exchange learnings, and examine ways to take meaningful action on violence and harassment in the workplace.

 Divider Image 05